midilab/uClock/README.md

 4. **setOnClockStart(onClockStartCallback) > onClockStartCallback()** on uClock Start event
 5. **setOnClockStop(onClockStopCallback) > onClockStopCallback()** on uClock Stop event

-## uClock v2.0 Breaking Changes

-If you are coming from uClock version < 2.0 versions pay attention to the breaking changes so you can update your code to reflect the new API interface:

-### setCallback function name changes

-- **setClock96PPQNOutput(onClock96PPQNOutputCallback)** is now _setOnPPQN(onPPQNCallback)_ and this clock depends on the PPQN setup using _setPPQN(clockPPQNResolution)_.
-For clock setup you now use a separated callback via _setOnSync24(onSync24Callback)_
-- **setClock16PPQNOutput(ClockOut16PPQN)** is now _setOnStep(onStepCall)_ and it's not dependent on clock PPQN resolution
-- **setOnClockStartOutput(onClockStartCallback)** is now _setOnClockStart(onClockStartCallback)_
-- **setOnClockStopOutput(onClockStopCallback)** is now _setOnClockStop(onClockStopCallback)_

-### Tick resolution and sequencers

-If created a device using setClock16PPQNOutput only you just change the API call to setOnStep.
-If you were dependent on setClock96PPQNOutput you might need to review your tick counting system, depending on which PPQN clock resolution you choose to use.

 ## Set your own resolution for your clock needs

 1. **PPQN_24** 24 Pulses Per Quarter Note